CodeStorm-Hub/stormcomui/docs/CATEGORIES_BRANDS_TEST_RESULTS.md

 ## Executive Summary

-✅ **All Tests Passed** - Categories and Brands list pages, create pages, and all API endpoints are fully functional with multi-tenant authentication working correctly.
+✅ **All Tests Passed** - Categories and Brands modules are fully functional with list pages, create pages, edit pages, and all API endpoints working correctly with multi-tenant authentication.

 ## Test Setup